rochekollie/blog/posts/string_along_with_javascript_strings.md

 ```

 String iterability is a property of strings in JavaScript that was introduced in ES6.
 In the previous code snippet, we
 used the `for...of` loop to iterate over the characters in the string primitive `name`.
-The `for...of` loop is used to
-iterate over the characters in the string primitive `name`.
 Now, with this added knowledge, let's learn about creating
 strings.

 ## Creating Strings